g-etorri/articles/jncie-self-study/mpls-configuration/11-rsvp-configuration.md

 * ~~Change the priority and hold value to make some LSPs priority in the backbone~~
 * ~~Configure soft-preemption so that LSPs that will be preempted, will be resignaled before removed.~~
 * Configure an automatic otimization of the LSPs
-* Configure a secondary path for the LSPs, without double the reserved bandwidth.
 * Install different FECs in the FIB using LSPs RSVP
 * Connect the LDP islands with ldp-tunneling in the LSPs
 * Make traffic policies using LSPs to select the path for specific destinations

-Now, to optimize the LSPs periodically, we can include a simple configuration in the routers.
+To keep things optimized, we can set a periodic timer:
 ```
 set protocols mpls optimize-timer 28800
 ```
-This way, our routers will optimize every LSP each 8 hours.
-Optimization is basically a recomputation of the LSP, if we have a best path, the LSP will be computed by this path, if not, the LSP will continue established in the current path.
+In this way, our routers will optimize each LSP every 8 hours.
+The optimization basically consists of recalculating the LSP; if there is a better path, the LSP will be calculated based on that path; otherwise, the LSP will remain the current path.

-Here we can see the output with de reoptimization configured.
+Here we can see the output with the re-optimization configured.
 ```
 10.0.0.6
   From: 10.0.0.1, State: Up, ActiveRoute: 0, LSPname: R1-R6-A, LSPid: 5